abhineet123/Deep-Learning-for-Tracking-and-Detection/ReadMe.md

 <!-- No Heading Fix -->
-Collection of papers, code and other resources for object detection and tracking using deep learning
+Collection of papers, datasets, code and other resources for object detection and tracking using deep learning
 <!-- MarkdownTOC -->

 - [Papers](#paper_s_)